Backgrounds and questions

 - Evidence-based recommendations to policy makers should contribute to the development of structures that improve the health as well as living and working conditions of sex workers.
 At the same time, the results can provide an important contribution to the evaluation of the Prostituiertenschutzgesetz.

-The study follows a qualitative research design and teh data is collected through focus group interviews.
+The study follows a qualitative research design and the data is collected through focus group interviews.
 Focus groups are small groups, which are stimulated to discuss specific topics by an information input and an open moderation.
-Up to ten groups with a maximum of 10 participants are planned.

-Since October and until March 2023, the group discussions are taking place at different locations in Germany.
-In order to fully incorporate the diverse experiences of migrant sex workers into the project, the focus groups will be conducted in different languages.
-Currently, the following groups are planned in cooperation with the respective peer researchers:
+From October 2022 to March 2023, the group discussions took place at different locations in Germany.
+In order to fully incorporate the diverse experiences of migrant sex workers into the project, the focus groups were conducted in different languages.
+Here are the focus groups that took place: